adamdrake/digitalmaneuverplaybook/content/plays/02-hire-and-empower-technologists.md

 ---
-title: "Hire and Empower Technologists"
+title: "02 - Hire and Empower Technologists"
 ---